gkatsikas/onos/README.md

       * 'name' a sensitive keyword used by subsequent JSON fields
       * 'type' can be either 'click' for Click-based NFs or 'standalone' for blackbox NFs
       * 'class' which can be chosen from the following list:
+          * blackbox for any custom software stack you desire to launch
           * dpi for Deep Packet Inspection (DPI)
+          * dispatcher for any (offloadable) device to CPU core traffic dispatcher (a classifier associated with hardware queues)
           * firewall for Firewall or Access Control List (ACL)
           * ids for Intrusion Detection System (IDS)
           * ips for Intrusion Prevention System (IPS)